MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-A08-inference-2cat_test-theory.md

       lower.tail=TRUE) # Gives a p-value greater than the standardized statistic
 ```

-\newpage

-17. How does the increase in sample size affect the p-value?
+16. How does the increase in sample size affect the p-value?

 \vspace{0.4in}

-18. Suppose another sample of 3562 skiers and snowboarders was taken.
+17. Suppose another sample of 3562 skiers and snowboarders was taken.
 In this new sample a difference in proportions of head injuries was found to be -0.009, ($\hat{p}_h - \hat{p}_n = -0.009$) with a standard error for the difference in proportions of 0.015, ($SE(\hat{p}_h - \hat{p}_n) = 0.015$).
 Calculate the standardized statistic for this new sample.

 \vspace{0.5in}

 Use Rstudio to find the p-value for this new sample.

-Enter the value of the standardized statistic found in question 18 for xx in line 25.
-Highlight and run lines 25--27.
+* Enter the value of the standardized statistic found in question 17 for xx in line 25.

+* Highlight and run lines 25--27.

 ```r